thamugadi/dynastone/README.md

 # jit-assistant
-This project uses Keystone Assembler to assemble instructions by leaving "holes" in certain operands, to be replaced by a variable, which is specified along with its size using a special syntax.
-At the end, a C code is generated, intended to be the call to a code emitter, such as those commonly used in JIT compilers.
+This project uses Keystone Assembler to assemble instructions by leaving "holes" in certain operands, which are to be replaced by a variable specified along with its size using a special syntax.
+At the end, a C code is generated, intended to contain calls to an emitter, such as those commonly used in JIT compilers.

 Example: